 Meet some of the members of our recruiting team, your first points of contact during the Hormel Foods hiring process.

-Corporate Manager of Talent Acquisition
+Director of Talent Acquisition

 Amy Sheehan feels fortunate to play a role in attracting talent to the company and belief of the company’s purpose statement of “Inspired People.
 Inspired Food.™” And Hormel Foods is equally happy that Amy came on board in 2008.